Qikiqtaaluk Region: Pre-contact

 According to anthropologists and historians, the Inuit are the descendants of the Thule people who displaced the Dorset culture (in Inuktitut, the Tuniit).
 By 1300 the Inuit had trade routes with more southern cultures.

 History

 About 1910, Europeans markets increased their interest in white fox pelts.
-The distribution and mobility of Inuit changed as the expanded their traditional hunting and fishing routes to participate in the white fox fur trade.
+The distribution and mobility of Inuit changed as they expanded their traditional hunting and fishing routes to participate in the white fox fur trade.
 Traditional food staples—such as seal and caribou—were not always found in the same regions as white fox.
 The Hudson's Bay Company—which was chartered in 1670—had been opening fur trading posts throughout Inuit and First Nations territory.
 By 1910, the HBC was restructured into a lands sales department, retail and fur trade.
 The HBC dominated the fur trade under minimal supervision from the Canadian government, and some Anglican and Catholic missionaries who lived near remote northern hamlets.
-By 1922 most of imported goods acquired by Inuit were from the HBC.
+By 1922, most of imported goods acquired by Inuit were from the HBC.

-Relocation

-Between 1950 and 1975 thirteen northern communities were relocated.

-Killing of the sled dogs

-In the 1950s and 1960s the Royal Canadian Mounted Police (RCMP) and others in authority undertook "the widespread killing of sled dogs".

-Reconciliation and truth commissions

-The Qikigtani Truth Commission—which was commissioned, conducted, and paid for by an Aboriginal organization, the Qikiqtani Inuit Association and took place from 2007 to 2010—brought together historians and Inuit to revisit the history of the Qikigtaaluk Region.